torquebox/torquebox.org/news/2013-12-04-torquebox-next-generation.md

 make it your default JRuby web server.
 Also let us know what feature from TorqueBox 3 (or elsewhere) you'd like to see us tackle next.
 Real-time push of data from the server to browser clients?
 Background jobs?
 Asynchronous messaging?
-Running multiple applications in one server?
 Whatever we add next, `torqbox` will remain the lightweight, high-performance web serving core and additional features will be brought in by adding additional gems to your Gemfile.